Richard Martin (martyr): Richard Martin

 Richard Martin was born in Shropshire, and attended Broadgates Hall, Oxford, where he was granted a Master of Arts degree on 12 December 1583.
 He was arrested in the company of Robert Morton, a priest.
 The law at that time declared that those who knowingly "shall receive, relieve, aid, or comfort a seminary priest, are felons..."
 Martin was charged with being a "receiver and maintainer of priests" because he had bought supper for Morton for sixpence.
 It appears that while at Newgate Prison, Martin admitted being reconciled to the Catholic Church.

 Martin was hanged, drawn and quartered on 30 August 1588 at Tyburn, along with Blesseds Richard Leigh, Edward Shelley, John Roche and Richard Flowers, and St. Margaret Ward.
 Martin was beatified in 1929.
 His feast day is 30 August.

 Robert Morton

 Robert Morton was born in 1547 at Bawtry, Yorkshire, the son of Robert and Anne Morton.
 At the age of twenty-six, he entered the English College, Douai, but his theological studies were interrupted with the death of his father.
 He later continued his studies at Rheims.
 In 1586, he travelled with his uncle, Nicholas Morton D.D., to Rome, where his uncle later died.
 Robert had a memorial tablet in his uncle's memory erected in the chapel of the English College, Rome.

 He was ordained deacon at Rome and priest at Reims on 14 June 1587.
-Morton was apprehended shortly after arriving in England and condemned at the Old Bailey on 26 August 1588 for being a priest contrary to the Jesuits, etc. Act 1584 (27 Eliz., c.
-2).
+Morton was apprehended shortly after arriving in England and condemned at the Old Bailey on 26 August 1588 for being a priest contrary to the Jesuits, etc. Act 1584.
 On 28 August 1588, Morton was hanged at the new gallows erected at Lincoln’s Inn Fields, London.